theabmitra/restic/doc/030_preparing_a_new_repo.rst

     $ export OCI_KEY_FILE=<MY_OCI_PRIVATE_KEY_FILE_PATH>
     $ export OCI_TENANCY=<MY_OCI_TENANCY_OCID>
     $ export OCI_COMPARTMENT_OCID=<MY_OCI_COMPARTMENT_OCID>
+    $ export OCI_AUTH_TYPE=user_principal ## This is optional in the case of user_principal authentication mechanism.

-The following environment variables are required to be set for instance principal authentication Using instance principal authentication, you can authorize an instance to make API calls on Oracle Cloud Infrastructure services.
+The following environment variables are required to be set for instance principal authentication.
+Using instance principal authentication, you can authorize an instance to make API calls on Oracle Cloud Infrastructure services.
 After you set up the required resources and policies, an application running on an instance can call Oracle Cloud Infrastructure public services, removing the need to configure user credentials or a configuration file.